Surgical Technology Program

 New for 2018-2019, all applicants must complete the following college level pre-requisites to be eligible for admission:

-- Anatomy & Physiology I with Lab (taken within the last five years)
+- Anatomy & Physiology I (taken within the last five years)

 - Medical Terminology